tauri-apps/tauri-docs/docs/references/architecture/process-model.md

 The Core process should also be responsible for managing global state, such as settings or database connections.
 This allows you to easily synchronize state between windows and protect your business-sensitive data from prying eyes in the Frontend.

-We chose Rust to implement Tauri because its concept of [Ownership] guarantees memory safety while retaining excellent performance.
+We chose Rust to implement Tauri because of its concept of [Ownership] guarantees memory safety while retaining excellent performance.

 <figure>